VIN number lookup: Using MyGeotab to decode VIN

 The first three digits indicate the WMI.
 These digits are used to establish the general location of the manufacturer, manufacturer and vehicle type (e.g. passenger car, MPV, truck).
 The first digit is the country code.
 When the first digit is “1”, “4” or “5”, the region of manufacturer is in the United States.
 Examples of other regions include 2 = Canada, 3 = Mexico, J= Japan.
-Many other countries can be indicated as well.
+And many other countries are used as well.

-For example, if we were to take this VIN, 1G1RC6E42BUXXXXXX — the WMI is “1G1”.
-The first digit of “1” indicates that the car was made in the United States.
+So for example if we were to take this VIN, 1G1RC6E42BUXXXXXX – the WMI is “1G1”.
+The first digit of 1 indicates that the car was made in the US.
 In the case of the second digit “G”, this tells us the manufacturer is GM.
 The third digit of “1” indicates that this is a Chevrolet passenger car.

 Vehicle Description Section (VDS)

 After that digits 4 through 8 define the VDS.
 Here the manufacturer can specify details regarding the vehicle; which can include information such as the make, model, engine, brakes, safety systems or other details.

 So, in our example VIN, the VDS is “RC6E4”.
 Conveniently, GM is very open about their VIN details, and you can find a comprehensive list here.
 So here we see that digits 4 and 5 (“RC”) say that this car is a Volt Standard, without leather and with Navigation.
 So far so good.